sahmed9833-ug/sofiaa/src/content/experience/keyedin.md

 company: KeyedIn Solutions
 roles:
   - title: Developer
-    description: Full-stack developer role for a customisable Project Portfolio Management SaaS product.<br><br>Initially joined as a member of the hot-fix team and later joined one of the feature teams to help successfully deliver version 6.5 of the product, which included notable features such as Integrated Portfolio Resourcing and the KeyedIn Portal. <br><br>Not ashamed to admit that I wrote a lot of jQuery in this role.
+    description: This was an office-based full-stack developer role working on a Project & Portfolio Management (PPM) SaaS product.<br><br>  Duties included developing bespoke reporting tools for clients, implementing bug fixes. and collaborating closely with Product and QA to develop new features. <br><br> Work spanned both newer and legacy parts of the system, with some jQuery sprinkled in for good measure.
     tech:
-      - ASP.NET MVC
+      - C#/.NET + ASP.NET MVC
+      - SQL Server
+      - Razor
+      - TypeScript
-      - CSS/LESS
+      - VB.NET
       - jQuery
-      - TypeScript
-      - SQL Server
     from: 2018-09-18
     to: 2019-10-10
 location: Cleckheaton, West Yorkshire, United Kingdom